Skip to content

 Coursework provides a theoretical foundation and is designed to assist students in developing practical expertise in providing executive-level leadership in a myriad of settings, addressing crises, and strategically meeting ever-changing demands in health systems.
 Graduates are expected to play a crucial role in shaping health, health care delivery, policy, and culture.
 Their contributions are significant in several key areas including strategic leadership and decision-making, advocacy and health policy influence, quality and patient safety initiatives, workforce development and retention, interprofessional collaboration, innovation and technology integration, and financial stewardship.

-Accreditation: The DNP Nurse Executive track has been approved by the Tennessee Higher Education Commission (THEC) but is subject to approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-Information on the accreditation of UT Health Science Center by SACSCOC can be found here
+Accreditation: The DNP Nurse Executive track has been approved by the Tennessee Higher Education Commission (THEC) and by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 The DNP program at UT Health Science Center is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, 202.887.6791, http://www.ccneaccreditation.org, through December 31, 2034, and approved by the Tennessee Board of Nursing.